 Instead, spend a few years with your first trucking company to gain experience.
 Once you gain some tenure, you can start looking for employment opportunities with other companies.
 More experience will make you more appealing and increase the likelihood of a higher starting pay with a new company.

 We’ve mentioned before the importance of having a good attitude when you become a truck driver.
 Having patience with yourself is equally important.

 Things aren’t always going to go your way like a truck driver.
 You’ll often run into frustrating situations and make a few mistakes here and there.
 Beating yourself up about these situations won’t do you any good.

 Be patient with yourself and learn from your mistakes so you can improve as a driver.

 If you’re a driver that has a CDL, a clean MVR, is 23 or older and has a year of verifiable OTR work experience, then ABCO is the company for you.
 Here at ABCO, we care about our drivers and their wellbeing.
-With access to benefits and a flexible schedule, we can guarantee that working for us will be a rewarding experience.
+With access to great pay, benefits, and a flexible schedule, we can guarantee that working for us will be a rewarding experience.

 So fill out your application today and start your journey as an ABCO driver.